 After Meg’s father, a scientist, disappears, three mystical guides travel through “a wrinkle in time and space” to help Meg search for him in this fantastical film

-based on the 1962 novel by Madeline L’Engle.
+based on the 1962 novel by Madeleine L’Engle.
 While the film does take place during the school year, Meg’s journey to the planets has plenty of sights fit for a summer vacation.
+A Wrinkle in Time features an all-star female cast including Oprah Winfrey, as well as celeb moms, Reese Witherspoon and Mindy Kaling.
+This flick is the perfect pick to watch with your kids and then follow up with a family book club of a classic.
 Watch A Wrinkle In Time, rated PG, on Disney+.
 Back of the Net

 Watch Back of the Net, rated TV-Y, on Netflix.
 Camp Rock

+Camp Rock is literally and figuratively about finding your voice.
 Watch Camp Rock, rated TV-G, on Disney+.
 Dolphin Tale Dolphin Tale tells the true story of Winter, a dolphin who loses her tail in a trap, and the 11-year-old boy who befriends her and saves her life.
+Sawyer Nelson is on his way to summer school when he happens upon a fisherman helping a dolphin stuck in a crab trap.
+When Winter is taken to an animal treatment center, Sawyer follows along and sneaks in every day to visit his injured underwater friend.
+Although he has no experience with animals, Sawyer is allowed to stay and plays an important role in Winter’s recovery.
+The end of the movie features documentary footage from the actual dolphin rescue sure to inspire any animal-lover in the family.
 Watch Dolphin Tale, rated PG, on Hulu.
 Judy Moody and the Not Bummer Summer

 Judy Moody, determined to have the best, most exciting summer ever, engages in thrilling dares under the supervision of her cool aunt while her parents are away.
+The sassy third-grader is dealing with some major FOMO when her friends are up to much cooler things like circus camp or international travel.
 Your kids might also be delighted to know that this movie is

 Hotel Transylvania sequel, the family of lovable monsters take a break from running their hotel to go on a family cruise.
 Naturally, chaos ensues when the ship’s captain has secret motives.
+Like an animated episode of The Love Boat gone very wrong, Hotel Transylvania 3, follows a lonely Dracula with his sights set on love.
+(He even resorted to swiping on ZINGR, a monster dating app–vampires, they’re just like us!).
+But things get tricky when Dracula gets googly eyes for a questionable prospect.
+Selena Gomez, Adam Sandler, and Andy Sandburg are just three of the A-List stars to round out this spooky cartoon cast sailing the high seas.
 Rent Hotel Transylvania 3: Summer Vacation, rated PG, on Amazon Prime Video for $3.99.
 It Takes Two

 Rent It Takes Two, rated PG, for $3.99 from Amazon Prime.
 The Karate Kid

 After making a move during the summer with his family, Daniel is the new kid at a Southern California school who finds himself as the target of a group of bullies.
-But when Daniel befriends Mr. Miyagi, a martial arts master, he takes Daniel under his wing and prepares him to compete against his bullies.
+But when Daniel befriends Mr. Miyagi, a martial arts master, takes Daniel under his wing and prepares him to compete against his bullies.
+While Mr. Miyaga has a pretty unconventional teaching style that suspiciously seems like a ploy to get Daniel to do his house chores, turns out the karate mentor has a plan all along to create a true champion.
+This ‘80s classic is the ultimate tribute to rooting for the underdog.
+Not only will your kids beg for martial arts classes, it might just inspire them to wash your car too.

 Rent The Karate Kid, rated PG, for $3.99 on iTunes.
 The Lizzie McGuire Movie

+Nothing says summer like glittery salt water and a bit of adventure.
 In order to save her people, Moana sets sail on a dangerous solo mission to the center of the ocean.
 But along the way, she meets some pretty interesting characters — including the demigod, Maui.
+Like

 Watch The Parent Trap, rated PG, on Disney+.
 The Sandlot

-Watch The Sandlot, rated PG, on Hulu.
+Watch The Sandlot, rated PG, on Amazon Prime.
 Soul Surfer Soul Surfer tells the true story of Bethany Hamilton, a teenage champion surfer who relies on her faith, family, and friends, after losing her arm in a shark attack.
 This film will transport you to the open waters of Hawaii, even if you can’t get there on your own.
-Watch Soul Surfer, rated PG, on Hulu.
+With a strong performance by AnnaSophia Robb and a surprising cameo by American Idol-winning superstar, Carrie Underwood, Soul Surfer goes way beyond watersports to share a journey of resistance, courage, and overcoming hardship.
+As an inspirational Hamilton tells her father when she is ready to reconquer the waves: “I don’t need easy, I just need possible.”
+Watch Soul Surfer, rated PG, on Netflix.
 The SpongeBob Movie: Sponge Out Of Water

 SpongeBob Squarepants makes his way to the shore to save the Krabby Patty’s secret formula in this animated film from 2015.
 While